 Acts 17:32 And when they heard of the resurrection of the dead, some mocked, while others said, “We will hear you again on this matter.”
 33 So Paul departed from among them.
 34 However, some men joined him and believed, among them Dionysius the Areopagite, a woman named Damaris, and others with them.

-Notice the sequence of events.
-Paul preached the bad news from Genesis—then he departed—then some followed him—then some believed.
-And notice that those receptive to his message actually had to follow and join him to hear rest of the story.
-Now that’s an approach rarely employed today.
+After preaching the bad news from Genesis he departed.
+Those receptive to his message followed and joined him to hear rest of the story.
+That’s an approach rarely employed today.
 But it worked (by God’s sovereign grace).

-Note: At first glance, it may appear Paul’s mention of the “resurrection” in verse 31 was a presentation of the Gospel, but take a closer look.
+At first glance, it may appear Paul’s mention of the “resurrection” in verse 31 was a presentation of the Gospel, but take a closer look.
 Paul mentioned Christ’s resurrection only in reference to His authority to judge us.
-Paul made no mention of Christ’s sacrificial death for our sins in his Areopagus presentation.
-There is no mention of how He died, or why.
+He made no mention of Christ’s sacrificial death.
 He never got to the good news.
-Only those who followed after Paul heard the good news, presumably, and were saved.
-The rest, who scoffed, were left behind with the bad news.
+Only those who followed after him heard the good news and were saved.

 Cleverness of Speech